w3c-cg/threat-modeling/models/decentralized-identities.md

 - **Privacy**:

   - *Description*:  is a control for assuring the means of how an asset is accessed, displayed, or exchanged between parties cannot be known outside of those parties.
   - *Analysis*: mainly unlinkability and minimization, as described before.
-In the context of the Digital Credentials API, this also includes preventing third parties from unnecessarily learning anything about the end-user's environment (e.g., which wallets are available, their brand, and their capabilities).
+In the Digital Credentials API context, this also includes preventing third parties from unnecessarily learning anything about the end-user's environment (e.g., which wallets are available, their brand, and their capabilities).

 - **Integrity**: